 I believe it was the result of prayer, hard work, and an awesome listing photographer. 🙂

-This just goes to show that even if you are on a budget, you can have a new-to-you space with a little hard work and some creativity.
+This shows that even if you are on a budget, you can have a new-to-you space with a little hard work and creativity.

-And if you haven’t already, check out our other basement remodel projects in the bathroom and laundry room:
+And if you haven’t already, check out our other basement remodeling projects in the bathroom and laundry room: